0x1BB736F/golang-pool-example/readme.md

 ## Advantages

-- Realization allows to set the size of the pool, while protecting against negative and zero values.
+- The implementation allows you to set the size of the pool, and at the same time protects against negative and zero values.
 - Realization allows to use context for timeouts.
 - It easy to replace `strings.Builder` with another one (writers/readers e.t.c)